 The soft-start function is required to perform a correct start-up of the system, controlling the inrush current required to charge the output capacitor and to avoid output voltage overshoot.
 The soft-start duration is set connecting an external capacitor between the SS pin and ground.
-This capacitor is charged with a 5 $\mu A$ (typ.) constant current, forcing the voltage on the SS pin to ramp up.
+This capacitor is charged with a 5 μA (typ.) constant current, forcing the voltage on the SS pin to ramp up.
 When this voltage increases from zero to nearly 1.2 V, the current limit of the power MOSFET is proportionally released from zero to its final value.
 However, because of the limited minimum on-time of the switching section, the inductor might saturate due to current runaway.
 To solve this problem the switching frequency is reduced to one half of the nominal value at the beginning of the soft-start phase.
 The nominal switching frequency is restored after the SS pin voltage has crossed 0.8 V.

 Figure 8.
-Soft-start sequence waveforms in case of floating rows reacts by increasing the output voltage.
-When it reaches the floating row detection (FRD) threshold (which coincides with the OVP threshold, see Section 5.1.4), the floating rows are managed according to Table 6 (see Section 5.3 on page 21).
+Soft-start sequence waveforms in case of floating rows selector (see Figure 5).
+As a consequence the error amplifier is unbalanced and the loop reacts by increasing the output voltage.
+When it reaches the floating row detection (FRD) threshold (95% of the OVP threshold), the floating rows are managed according to Table 6 (see Section 5.3 on page 21).
 After the SS voltage reaches a 2.4 V threshold, the start-up finishes and all the protections turn active.
-The soft-start capacitor $C{SS}$ can be calculated according to equation 2.
+The soft-start capacitor C{SS} can be calculated according to equation 2.

 During the soft-start phase the floating rows detection is also performed.
 In presence of one or more floating rows, the voltage across the involved current generator drops to zero.
-This voltage becomes the inverting input of the error amplifier through the minimum voltage drop selector (see Figure 5).
-As a consequence the error amplifier is unbalanced and the loop
+This voltage becomes the inverting input of the error amplifier through the minimum voltage drop